dreadflopp/dreadsskyrimbuild/content/changelog/Guide changelog.md

 description = "This page lists all changes done to the guide itself."
 +++

-## 2021-08-08
+## 2021-08-10

 ### Updated

 #### Preparations

 * Updated BethINI settings
+* Updated arguments for Textgen and DynDOLOD

 #### Foundation

 * DynDOLOD Resources
   Updated to v3.
 Please note that the url has changed.
 * Majestic Mountains
-  Updated install instructions
-* Cathedral landscapes
   Updated install instructions

 #### Gameplay